MichaelWarmbier/Console-Pacman/README.md

 ### Pacman entirely redesigned using C++.

-Being developed by Michael Warmbier & Sam Montanaro.
+Being developed by Michael Warmbier and support by Sam Montanaro.

 Pacman is the original maze-chase arcade game developed by Bandai Namco and released on May 22, 1980.